 - The loan period for interlibrary loans varies depending on the lending library’s loan periods.

-There is a special loan service for distance students at Örebro University.
-The loan period is extended with a further 6 days in order to allow for postal services.
+There is a special loan service for students following a distance learning programme at Örebro University.
+The loan period is extended by a further 6 days in order to allow for postal services.
 This service is only available to students with a registered postal address outside Örebro municipality.

-For use of and access to the library’s databases, electronic journals, books and other electronic material, special terms and conditions apply.
-You are obliged to follow the licence terms and conditions for electronic resources.
+Special terms and conditions apply for using and accessing the University Library’s databases, electronic journals, books and other electronic material.
+You are obliged to follow the licensing terms and conditions for electronic resources.
 Information can be found on the University Library website.
-Common for all resources is that printing and downloading of digital resources is only permitted for personal, non-commercial study or research purposes.
+All electronic resources may only be printed and downloaded for personal, non-commercial study or research purposes.

-The use of library computers is covered by the university’s terms and conditions for computer use as well as by the ethical rules laid down by SUNET.
+The use of library computers is covered by the university’s terms and conditions for computer use as well as by SUNET’s ethical regulations.

 Rules of conduct